About Veterinary Care in Wandsworth

 Top-rated veterinary clinics in Wandsworth

-There are 18 veterinary clinics in Wandsworth, with an average Google rating of 4.7★.
-Seventeen clinics treat dogs and cats, while none offer services for farm or large animals.
-Four clinics provide emergency or out-of-hours care, but 24-hour veterinary cover is not available locally.
+There are 25 veterinary clinics in Wandsworth, with an average Google rating of 4.7★.
+All clinics treat dogs and cats, focusing primarily on companion animals.
+No clinics offer farm or large-animal services.
+Of these, five clinics provide emergency or out-of-hours care, but none confirm 24-hour veterinary cover locally.

 Best Rated Veterinary Clinics in Wandsworth, Greater London